We have updated our Privacy Policy and Cookies Policy, by clicking any link on our sites you are giving your consent to the terms.

 To transfer your files from your PC to your Android phone with MobileTrans, you can follow these steps:

-Step 1: Connect your Phone and Choose the File Transfer Feature of MobileTrans
+Step 1: Connect Your Phone & Choose File Transfer

 To begin with, you can just launch Wondershare MobileTrans on your system and go to the “File Transfer” tab from the top.
 Also, using a compatible USB cable, you can just connect your Android phone to your computer and wait for it to be detected by MobileTrans.